satetheus/dice/README.md

 # Dice
-Simple utility to roll dice from the command line/terminal using "1d10+0" style format.
+Simple utility to roll dice from the command line/terminal using "1d10+0" dice notation.

 ## Installation
 ### Linux AMD64 Releases